jeremytammik/tbc/a/2042_hide_ribbon.md

 You can do it with some step like this:

 - Add assembly reference `AdWindows.dll`
-- Add an event tracking user click on the button at `IExternalApplication` when user click to any button:
+- Add the event tracking user click on the button at `IExternalApplication` below
+- Call the action from external command matching the id returned from the event clicked

 <pre><code class="language-cs">using AW = Autodesk.Windows;